cocofrate/attackairship/README.md

 HOW TO USE

-- You can spawn the airship by spawn model : hindenburg <br> Or get it at airport desert.
+- You can spawn the airship by spawn model : hindenburg
+- Or get it at airport desert.

 The airship are based on this model : https://fr.gta5-mods.com/vehicles/hindenburg-add-on-replace